-This table describes the fees and expenses that you may pay if you buy, hold and sell Class A Shares (A), Class C Shares (C) and Institutional Shares (IS) of the Fund.
+This table describes the fees and expenses that you may pay if you buy, hold and sell the Fund's Class A Shares (A), Institutional Shares (IS) or Class R6 Shares (R6).
 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and examples below.
-You may qualify for certain sales charge discounts if you and your family invest, or agree to invest in the future, at least \$100,000 in A class of Federated Hermes funds.
-More information about these and other discounts is available from your financial professional, in the "What Do Shares Cost?" section of the Prospectus on page 19 and in "Appendix B" to this Prospectus.
+You may qualify for certain sales charge discounts if you or your family invest, or agree to invest in the future, at least \$100,000 in certain classes of Federated Hermes funds.
+More information about these and other discounts is available from your financial professional, in the "What Do Shares Cost?" section of the Prospectus on page 26 and in "Appendix B" to this Prospectus.